Les Spécialistes: Box office

 When it was theatrically released, Les Spécialistes met with enormous commercial success, taking the head of the Parisian box office for two consecutive weeks, recording a result of 646,367 admissions, including a start at 408,125 admissions.
 Finally, it ended its run in Paris with 1,082,963 admissions.
-The success was confirmed in the provinces, with more than 4 million admissions, bringing the total to 5,319,542 admissions in France, allowing it to be classified in third position of the best entries in France behind the French film Trois hommes et un bassinet and Rambo II, and in second position for the best admissions in France for a French film the same year.
+The success was confirmed in the provinces, with more than 4 million admissions, bringing the total to 5,319,542 admissions in France, allowing it to be classified in third position of the best entries in France behind the French film Trois hommes et un couffin and Rambo II, and in second position for the best admissions in France for a French film the same year.

 Critical response

 The critical response to this film was generally very positive in France.
 Critic Cécile Mury wrote in Télérama: “Clever, entertaining, the film also plays with clichés, exploiting them with irony without condoning them."
 In 1987, Télé 7 Jours stated, "Action, stunts, staging and a great Giraudeau-Lanvin duo."